 Another thing to keep in mind if you are interested in using live plants is that you will have to water and care for them as well as caring for your dragon.
 If you’ve never taken care of plants before, you may want to start with a plant outside the terrarium and go from there.

-Usually it’s safest just to use plastic plants.
+Pro Tip: Usually it's safest just to use plastic plants.
 Make sure they are high quality to minimize the risk of your dragon biting off a piece and choking or becoming impacted.
-Impaction can kill your dragon, so it’s important to take the necessary steps to prevent this.

 Bearded Dragon Tank Setup: Feeding Essentials